Mission, Values, Goals and Conceptual Framework

 - Ongoing continuing evaluation to ensure programs being offered are relevant, current, and meet quality improvement principles

-The Conceptual Framework is developed from key concepts identified in the vision, mission, and values and beliefs statements.
+The Conceptual Framework, which serves as a blueprint for the development of nursing courses in Continuing Nursing Studies, is an eclectic one.
+This framework is developed from key concepts identified in the vision, mission, and values and beliefs statements.
+Concepts central to the framework include: holism, systems theory, sequential pattern of growth and development, beliefs and values, continuum, wellness, health, illness, stressors, coping, adaptation, maladaptation, collaborative relationships, and advocacy.
 The following is an explanation of the Conceptual Framework (see Model of Framework following explanation).

-The student - The inner circle, which represents the student (RN or LPN), is the focal point of the conceptual framework.
+The Student - The inner circle, represents the student (RN or LPN), the focal point of the conceptual framework.

 Programs - The middle circle represents the programs.
 Programs that are offered by Continuing Nursing Studies are based on continuous needs assessment of key stakeholders (Registered Nurses, Licensed Practical Nurses, employers, community at large, and others), evolving scientific knowledge, health care delivery system, professional nursing organizations, and any other groups that have relevant input to selection of programs.